kddubey/cappr/docs/source/select_a_language_model.rst

 Examples
 ~~~~~~~~

-For an example of running Llama 2 with CAPPr, see `this notebook
+For an example of running Llama 2, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/superglue/copa.ipynb>`_.

-For a minimal example of running an `AutoGPTQ <https://github.com/PanQiWei/AutoGPTQ>`_
-model, see `this notebook
+For a minimal example of running an `AutoGPTQ`_ StableLM model, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/auto_gptq.ipynb>`_.

-For a minimal example of running an `AutoAWQ`_ model, see `this notebook
+For a minimal example of running an `AutoAWQ`_ Mistral model, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/autoawq.ipynb>`_.

 For simple GPT-2 CPU examples, see the **Example** section for each of these functions: